 On arrival at Lima International Airport, you will be met and transferred to your luxurious hotel in Miraflores.
-At 19:00 join your Travelling Concierge for a Welcome Reception and an opportunity to meet with your fellow travellers over drinks and a light meal at Nos, Chef Virgilio Martinez's new restaurant in Lima.
+At 19:00 join your Travelling Concierge for a Welcome Reception with drinks and seaside views at CALA.

 Experience Lima through the eyes of a Local Expert as you are introduced to the beautiful 'City of Kings'.
 Explore the UNESCO listed Historic Centre, view the imposing cathedral and visit the San Francisco Monastery with its shadowy catacombs.
 A Highlight Lunch is served in the trendy, bohemian district of Barranco at Amor Amar.
 Continue exploring Barranco and visit the workshop of Victor Delfin, one of the leading sculptors and painters in Peru, best known for his monumental El Beso sculpture unveiled in 1993.
 Then over a hot chocolate or authentic café pasado, listen to an expert barista spill the beans on Peruvian coffee.
 As evening falls, the restaurant terrace at Huaca Pucllana overlooks the illuminated ruins of a 1500-year-old pre-Inca pyramid.
 In contrast, the cuisine at your Highlight Dinner is 'new Andean', exquisitely executed by one of the capital's celebrated chefs.

 Head out to Sillustani on the shores of Lake Umayo, where the ancient Colla people interred their kings and nobility in enigmatic 'chullpas' or funerary towers.
 After exploring these impressive burial grounds, enjoy a scenic drive back to Juliaca for your flight to Lima.
-As the sun sets, be treated to a sensational seaside Highlight Dinner where pisco sours are the cocktail of choice.
-Savour an inventive selection of Peruvian nouvelle cuisine, with an emphasis on fresh seafood at CALA.
+As the sun sets, be treated to a sensational Highlight Dinner with wine at world-renowned Astrid y Gaston.

 1 Welcome Dinner (WD), 20 Full Breakfasts (FB) and 1 Continental breakfast (CB), 4 Highlight Lunches (HL), 7 Lunches (L), 1 Michelin Highlight Dinner (MHD), 6 Highlight Dinners (HD), 6 Dinners (D) and 1 Celebration Dinner (CD).